reverentgeek/jamstack-hugo-demo/content/post/jamstack.md

 The "JAM" in JAMstack stands for JavaScript, APIs, and Markup.
 JAMstack is essentially a pattern of architecture for building web applications with the benefits of reduced costs, higher security, and increased performance and scalability.

 JAMstack does not dictate any particular technology.
 You can use any JavaScript library or any technology that compiles to JavaScript (e.g. TypeScript, Elm, Clojure, or WebAssembly).
 JavaScript can fetch data or send updates to third-party APIs, your own API, Serverless functions, or any combination of APIs.
-For managing content, you can choose from a variety of static site generators, such as Hugo, GatsbyJS, Jekyll, Next.js, or Nuxt.js, and write content using Markdown or any other markup language or system that is eventually rendered as HTML.
+For managing content, you can choose from a variety of static site generators, such as Hugo, GatsbyJS, Jekyll, Next.js, Nuxt.js, or VuePress, and write content using Markdown or any other markup language or system that is eventually rendered as HTML.

 ![JAMStack]()